christopheleblanc/phpsa/README.md

 **Read Documentation.html for more informations...**

 # Installation
-PHP Streams Aggregator does not require any special installation.
+PHP Streams Aggregator does not require any specific installation.
 Just place the application folder in the location of your choice.

 **From a compressed archive:** Extract the contents of the archive to the location of your choice.

 **From sources:** Download/copy the program directory to the location of your choice.

+**Requires PHP 7.0 and higher**

 # Run the program
 As a simple PHP command line program, you can use any terminal/command prompt and execute the following commands from the program directory: